Fundamental building block for all-optical scalable quantum networks: Introduction

-In fact, multiple-photon encoding approach opens the possibility of all-optical scalability.
+A multi-photon encoding approach hence opens the possibility of all-optical scalability.
 Both photon loss and the probabilistic nature of Bell measurement can be circumvented to some extent through entanglement of photons.
 The Knill-Laflamme-Milburn protocol \cite{Knill2001} showed that the failure probability of Bell measurements can be reduced to $1/(N + 1)$ with linear optics and $N$ entangled photons.
-Advanced Bell measurement schemes using additional entangled photons or alternative encoding strategies have been proposed to reach even further beyond the 50\% limit \cite{Jeong2001,Grice2011,SLee13,Zaidi2013,Ewert2014,SLee15,SLee15a}.
-An all-optical repeater protocol by Azuma {\em et al.} \cite{Azuma15}, employing a cluster-state to overcome probabilistic Bell measurement and an additional code for loss-tolerance \cite{Vernava2006}, could achieve a comparable performance with the fastest matter-based repeater \cite{Munro12}.
-Therefore, the conventional wisdom of the difficulties of all-optical scalability has been widely challenged in recent years, along with the progress of photon source and detector technologies \cite{Eisaman2011,Aharonovich2016}.
+Advanced Bell measurement schemes using additional entangled photons or alternative encoding strategies have been proposed to reach even further beyond the 50\% limit \cite{Azuma15,Ewert16,Jeong2001,SLee13,Grice2011,Zaidi2013,Ewert2014,SLee15,SLee15a}.
+All-optical quantum repeaters, categorized also as 3rd generation, have been recently developed \cite{Azuma15,Ewert16} and demonstrated \cite{Yasushi19,Zehng19}: A repeater protocol proposed by Azuma {\em et al.} \cite{Azuma15}, employing photonic cluster-states to overcome probabilistic Bell measurements and an additional code for loss-tolerance \cite{Varnava2006}, could achieve a comparable performance with the fastest matter-based repeater \cite{Munro12}.
+A proposal by Ewert {\em et al.} \cite{Ewert16} based on the parity state error correction encoding \cite{Ralph2005}, in principle, enables an ultra-fast communication without feedforward assuming instant generations of entangled photons.
+These repeater protocols based on optical systems provide some advantages as discussed in \cite{Azuma15,Ewert16} as they can be performed by photon sources, linear optical elements, and photon detectors.
+Since a deterministic conversion between photon and matter qubits is demanding, an all-optical approach with entangled photonic qubits at room temperature may be quite an attractive alternative route towards scalable quantum communications, along with the progress of photon source and detector technologies \cite{Eisaman2011,Aharonovich2016,Senellart2017}.